113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--reverse (optional)</dt>
   <dd>Flag is only valid for services search.
 Use it to reverse order the sorting order.</dd>
   <dt>--fields FIELDS (optional)</dt>
   <dd>Flag is only valid for services search.
-Customize table(that is, --fields name, kind,metadata.service.iam_compatible</dd>
+Customize table(i.e., --fields name,kind,metadata.service.iam_compatible</dd>
   </dl>

 ### Output